 Having been involved in the food supply chain for over 20 years I am aware of the environmental impact it has.
 Given my role and the organisation I work for, the decarbonisation of surface transport is a top priority and one that I am passionate about.
 The opportunity joining SELCAN gave me to knowledge share with people from many different professional backgrounds and to potentially have an impact on the sustainability of our local area was one I simply couldn’t let pass by.

 My name is Sally-Anne Hurn.
 I am a Chartered Accountant based in Boston, Lincolnshire.
-I love spending time with my family and am also a local school governor.
+I love spending time with my family and getting involved in our local school.

-I work for Duncan & Toplis Limited, a firm of accountants and business advisers with 11 offices throughout the East Midlands.
+I work for Duncan & Toplis Limited, one of the largest independent accounting and business advisers in the UK, providing a full range of services across our region and beyond.
 I advise sole traders, partnerships and companies, and love to help businesses grow and achieve their ambitions.

 Duncan & Toplis | Audit, Accountancy, Tax, and Business Advisers (www.duncantoplis.co.uk)